Getting started¶

 return self.title

 The resource class is a core of import/export.
-This is similar to forms in Django, but provides methods for converting data from a file to objects and vice versa.
+It is similar to Django forms but provides methods for converting data between files and objects.

-django-import-export-extensions provides CeleryResource and CeleryModelResource classes.
-Here is an example of simple model resource
+django-import-export-extensions provides two key classes: CeleryResource and CeleryModelResource.
+Below is an example of a simple model resource:

 from import_export_extensions.resources import CeleryModelResource